Discovery and Validation of Novel Targets for Safe and Effective Treatment of Pain

 The Research Need

-Pain is a major factor in many acute and chronic conditions, but only a small number of new therapeutics for pain advance from Phase 1 clinical trials to approval by the U.S. Food and Drug Administration.
-There is an urgent need for innovative approaches to find and validate new biological targets for treating pain.
+Pain is a major factor in many acute and chronic conditions, but only a small number of new therapeutics for pain advance from early stage (Phase 1) clinical trials to approval by the U.S. Food and Drug Administration.
+There is an urgent need for innovative approaches to find and validate new biological targets for treating pain, as well as for new animal models to test the effectiveness of new medications on these targets.

 About the Program